tzangms/flexplayer/README.md

 * Compile and Debug with this command (Open Vizzy to see the trace message)

     $ mxmlc app.mxml -debug; open app.swf

+This project is still in progress.
+I don't familiar with Flex at all.